ViolaCello/jazzclubs/README.md

 This is a Jazz Club Reviewer which uses a Rails API backend with a JavaScript-based frontend.

+* Info regarding the database and initalization:
+This appication uses the postresql database in Rails.
+To initialize, on my system, anyway, it need to type: sudo service postgresql restart then, rails db:create

+Once you get it forked and cloned onto your system, it should begin to run once you rails s

+and then open the index.html file from the frontend using the Chrome Browser.

+*
 There are two models in the database:
   Clubs in which there is a :has_many relation ship with Reviews (where the Reviews :belongs_to the Club).